Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Mock-observed population

-Using the photometric pipeline from \citetalias{ludwig_2025}, we fail to recover UV photometry for $18-33\,\%$ of our stripped stars which lie within the SUMS footprint (Section \ref{sec: mock photometry on images} and \ref{sec: combining mulitple measurements}).
+Using the photometric pipeline from \citetalias{ludwig_2025}, we fail to recover any UV photometry for $(18\,\pm\,1)\,\%$ and $(33\,\pm\,3)\,\%$ of simulated stripped stars in the SMC and LMC that lie within the SUMS footprint (Section \ref{sec: mock photometry on images} and \ref{sec: combining mulitple measurements}).
 These sources are flagged as suspect in the post-processing of \textit{the Tractor} outputs.
 We reject photometry from \textit{the Tractor} for sources where the HEASARC calibration returns a flag (i.e., `SSS,' `EDGE,' or `SATURATED'), the magnitude uncertainty is greater than 0.36 mag, which indicates $<3\sigma$ detection, the residual fraction is greater than 0.3, or \textit{the Tractor} coordinates deviate by more than 1'' from the input coordinates.
 Before assessing UV excess, we require that simulated sources have at least two UV photometric measurements (see Section \ref{sec: photometric quality cuts}).
-This further rejects $18-22\,\%$ of the sources with photometry measured by \textit{the Tractor}.
+This further rejects $(15\,\pm\,1)\,\%$ and $(18\,\pm\,3)\,\%$ of the sources with photometry measured by \textit{the Tractor} in the SMC and LMC, respectively.
 All of the photometric quality cuts from \citetalias{ludwig_2025} are applied to flag sources that may lack robust UV detections.
-Given the high stellar density in the MCs, we suspect that most of these quality issues are related to crowding. \emph{The above statistics suggest that $35-52\,\%$ of the systems with intrinsic UV excess within the SUMS footprint are missing from the final stripped star candidate catalog because crowding and survey depth prevents the measurement of UV photometry.}
+Given the high stellar density in the MCs, we suspect that most of these quality issues are related to crowding. \emph{The above statistics suggest that $\sim30\,\%$ (SMC) and $\sim45\,\%$ (LMC) of the systems with intrinsic UV excess within the SUMS footprint are missing from the final stripped star candidate catalog because crowding and survey depth prevent the measurement of UV photometry.}

-In about $20\,\%$ of the sources that pass all quality cuts, the observed UV photometry is heavily biased due to crowding.
+Across both Clouds, up to $15\,\%$ of the sources that pass all quality cuts have observed UV photometry that is heavily biased due to crowding.
 In the most extreme cases, the injected and recovered magnitudes differ by up to 2 mag.
-This can lead to synthetic sources with mock observed fluxes that are (i) brighter than the true fluxes, leading to overestimated UV excess, or (ii) dimmer than the true fluxes, leading to underestimated UV excess.
+This can lead to synthetic sources with mock observed fluxes that are (i) brighter than the true flux, leading to overestimated UV excess, or (ii) dimmer than the true flux, leading to underestimated UV excess.
 Our simulations suggest that about $5\,\%$ of the originally non UV excess stripped stars make it into our final simulated candidate catalog due to overestimation of UV fluxes via \textit{the Tractor}.

 This raises a concern for contamination of the stripped-star catalog by MS stars, which do not intrinsically have UV excess but can appear to have UV excess if the UV flux is overestimated by \textit{the Tractor}.
 We will explore this further in Section \ref{sec: putiry}, when we forward model a sample of MS stars to predict contamination rates.